icon to open the header menu

 His point is that software is too complex to be easily verified, and that tools to help us do so are still limited.
 This complexity sets our intuition adrift and analytical resources are not always enough to understand what is going on in a given program text.
 In order to handle this, he proposes to shift the attention from an analytical to phenomenological one, from the details to the general impression.
 Engineering, like mathematics, ultimately aim at being correct, albeit in different ways.
 While the latter can rely on succint formal propositions and representations to achieve this purpose, engineering composes too many moving parts of different nature.
 The specificity lies in the nature of software engineering's materials:

 And yet, the development of his arguments remains on the phenomenological side, distant from the standards of mathematic abstraction.
 In engineering, he argues, the design looks unbalanced if the forces are unbalanced, and the design looks stable if it is stable.
-By restricting our attention to designs in which the interaction of features is manifest—in which good interactions look good, and bad interactions look bad—we can let our aesthetic sense guide our design, relying on concepts of efficiency, economy and elegance ( McLennan, 1997) .
+By restricting our attention to designs in which the interaction of features is manifest—in which good interactions look good, and bad interactions look bad—we can let our aesthetic sense guide our design, relying on concepts of efficiency, economy and elegance ( author, year) .

 The sciences, and specifically mathematics and engineering, have their own set of aesthetics standards, to which source code seems to be connected to.
 Still, the idea of elegance remains central to both mathematical and engineering approaches, as it measures the number and conciseness of the theory's basic principles, or of the structure's basic components, while keeping the need for an overall effect, whether as enlightenment for mathematics, in which larger implications are gained from a particular way a proof of a theorem is presented, or as an ecompassing gestalt impression in engineering, in which a program that looks correct, would most likely be correct.